JASTdance/A_sidebar/README.md

 ```
 You must also seed the PostgreSQL database locally.
 To do this complete the following instructions:

-* Use Node to run the local sql file
+#### Create a PostgreSQL database locally

+> Note: Make sure you have [PostgreSQL](http://postgresguide.com/setup/install.html) installed on your machine to continue.

+* After installation of PostgreSQL, take a look at the **postgres.sql** file in the root of the project directory
+  > This file is a reference for the commands you will need to create the Postgres database
+* Log in to the psql shell with the user and password you made when you installed PostgreSQL
+* Type the following commands into the psql shell in this order:
   ```
+  $ CREATE DATABASE soundwave;
-  $ node postgres.sql
+  $ \c soundwave;

+  $ CREATE TABLE song_info(
+    song_id serial PRIMARY KEY,
+    title VARCHAR(100),
+    times_played INT,
+    reposts INT,
+    comments INT,
+    likes INT,
+    song_picture_url VARCHAR(250),
+    artist_name VARCHAR(100),
+    artist_followers INT,
+    artist_picture_url VARCHAR(250)
+    );

+  $ CREATE TABLE related_tracks(
+    id serial PRIMARY KEY,
+    song_id INT,
+    related_song_id INT
+    );
   ```
-> This will create the database in psql
+> These commands should create a database named soundwave, use the database, and create the appropriate tables.

+* You can now exit the psql shell and continue in the terminal

 #### Create a reference.js file

 1. Navigate to the *database* directory from the project root directory
 2. Rename **reference.example.js** to **reference.js**
-3. Edit the file to include your psql password instead of the example password
+3. Edit the file to include your psql username and password instead of the example password

 This will allow the application to connect to your created postgres database